-Mining and processing activities began at

-the Mesquite Mine in 1985 and were discontinued in 2001, at which time the operation entered into a non-mining status although leaching and refining operations continued.
+Mining and processing activities began at the Mesquite Mine in 1985 and were discontinued in 2001, at which time the operation entered into a non-mining status although leaching and refining operations continued.
 In November 2003, the Mesquite Mine was sold to Western Mesquite Mines, Inc. ("WMMI"), a wholly owned subsidiary of Western Goldfields, Inc. and full mining activities resumed in January 2008.
-New Gold Inc. ("New Gold") acquired the mine in June 2009 via a business combination with Western Goldfields Inc. New Gold is an intermediate gold producer with a portfolio of global assets located in the United States, Mexico, Australia, Canada and Chile.
+New Gold Inc. ("New Gold") acquired the mine in June 2009 via a business combination with Western Goldfields Inc. New Gold is an intermediate gold producer with a portfolio of global assets located in the United States, Canada, Mexico and Australia.
 WMMI, New Gold's wholly owned subsidiary, currently operates the Mesquite Mine.

 The Mesquite Mine utilizes blasting and a conventional truck and shovel open-pit mining method, hauling run-of-mine ore directly to leach pads for processing.
 Mineral processing is by heap leach in a carbon-in-column ("CIC") circuit.
 The operation uses cyanide for mineral processing and practices continual vigilance in its storage, management and use.
-In October 2011, the Mesquite Mine was first certified under the International Cyanide Management Code ("ICMC" or "Code").
+The Mesquite Mine was first certified under the International Cyanide Management Code ("ICMC" or "Code") in October 2011 and was recertified in February 2015.

-The primary on-site processing facilities include heap leach pads, process ponds, pipelines and containment channels, a CIC plant and desorption plant, and a refinery.
+The primary on-site processing facilities include heap leach pads, process ponds, pipelines and containment channels, a CIC plant (a.k.a., the New CIC or NCIC plant) and desorption plant, and a refinery.
 Mining infrastructure and equipment include three open pits, haul roads and ramps, maintenance shops, and the mobile equipment fleet.
 Ancillary facilities include workshops, warehouses, administration buildings, and dry house facilities.

-Six heap leach pads are currently active at the Mesquite Mine (Pads 1 through 6).
-The Vista Pad was decommissioned and deemed closed by the California Regional Water Quality Control Board, Colorado River Basin

-Region ("RWQCB") in May 2007.
+Seven heap leach pads are currently active at the Mesquite Mine (Pads 1 through 7).
+Over the years, these seven pads have been constructed in phases, with construction of the most recent pad (Pad 7) completed in April 2016.
+Leach Pad 7 extends over the area currently occupied by Leach Pads 1 through 4 as well the small "slot" infill area between these pads and Leach Pads 5 and 6.
+Ultimately, it will reach a maximum height of 300 feet, effectively consolidating these separate leach pads facilities into a single facility.
+The Vista Pad was decommissioned and deemed closed by the California Regional Water Quality Control Board, Colorado River Basin Region ("RWQCB") in May 2007.
 Each of the leach pads is constructed with a composite liner system designed and approved in accordance with State requirements.
 A permeable geo-textile fabric overlying the composite liner, serves to protect the synthetic membrane liner against puncture and to ensure collection of leachate solution from the base of the stacked ore.
 Ore is stacked on the liner system in 20-foot high lifts to a height of 300 feet with total ore processing regulated to a maximum of 25 million tons annually from 65 million tons of total mine production (ore and waste).
 Side slopes of the stacked ore are maintained at an overall slope of approximately two horizontal to one vertical ("2H:1V").